dabl/dabl/doc/user_guide.rst

 analysis.

-Many analyses start with the same rote tasks of cleaning and basic data visualization, and initial modelling.  dabl tries to make these steps as easy as possible, so that you can spend your time thinking about the problem and creating more intesting custom analyses.
+Many analyses start with the same rote tasks of cleaning and basic data visualization, and initial modeling.  dabl tries to make these steps as easy as possible, so that you can spend your time thinking about the problem and creating more interesting custom analyses.

 There are two main packages that dabl takes inspiration from and that dabl builds upon: scikit-learn and auto-sklearn.
-But the design philosophies and use-cases are quite different.
-Scikit-learn provides many essential building blocks, but is build on the idea to exactly what the user asks for.
-That requires specifying every step of the processing in detail.  dabl on the other hand has a best-guess philosophy, tries to do something sensible, and then provides tools for the user to inspect and evaluate the results to judge them. auto-sklearn on the other hand is completely automatic and black-box.
+The design philosophies and use-cases are quite different, however.

+Scikit-learn provides many essential building blocks, but is built on the idea to do exactly what the user asks for.
+That requires specifying every step of the processing in detail.  dabl on the other hand has a best-guess philosophy: it tries to do something sensible, and then provides tools for the user to inspect and evaluate the results to judge them.

+auto-sklearn is completely automatic and black-box.
 It searches a vast space of models and constructs complex ensemles of high accuracy, taking a substantial amount of computation and time in the process.
-The goal of auto-sklearn is to build the best model possible given the data.

-dabl on the other hand tries to enable quick iteration, and enable the user to quickly iterate and get a grasp on the properties of the data at hand and the fitted models.
+The goal of auto-sklearn is to build the best model possible given the data.  dabl, conversely, tries to enable the user to quickly iterate and get a grasp on the properties of the data at hand and the fitted models.

 dabl is meant to support you in the following tasks, in order: